byuflowlab/FLOWUnsteady/docs/src/installation/general.md

     * Make sure that things are in place in your Julia settings.
 Having things like Conda, HDF5, etc. on your machine doesn't necessarily mean that the Julia implementation has them as well.

-## Add FLOWUnsteady
+## FLOWUnsteady

 You are now ready to install the FLOWUnsteady package.
-Type this in the Julia REPL:
+In the Julia REPL, use the Julia command:

 ```
 ] add https://github.com/byuflowlab/FLOWUnsteady